How Much Does Freon Cost for a Car

 Labor and Service Fees

-Shops charge $50-$150 per hour for labor, and a recharge takes 1-2 hours.
-Some add a diagnostic fee of $50-$100 to check for leaks.
-I found a shop that didn’t charge the diagnostic fee if I got the recharge there, which was a nice deal.
+Shops charge $50–$150 per hour for labor, and a recharge typically takes 1–2 hours.
+Some add a diagnostic fee of $50–$100 to check for leaks.
+Independent shops are generally less expensive than dealerships for the same work.

 Leaks or Other Issues